nebyutech/Fitness-Tracker/README.md

 - Google Fonts (Roboto)

 ## Hosting:
 This project is hosted on GitHub.
-You can view the project here: [GitHub Link].
+You can view the project here: https://github.com/nebyutech/Fitness-Tracker.

 ## How to Run the Project:
 1. Clone the repository from GitHub.